trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 And I think it is not just this that is pure magic and wonder if looked at closely with a lot of attention to the details going on.

-But literally *everything* in this world is like this.
+But *everything* in this world is like this.
 Similarly beautiful and complex.
 Similarly magical.

 ## Beauty and complexity are everywhere.

 And then there is the aspect of reflecting on these kinds of thoughts...
 Of sitting down and thinking deeply about them.

-The idea that I can actually turn around and look at all the phenomenons happening around me...
+The idea that I can  turn around and look at all the phenomenons happening around me...
 That I have the resources and information in my hands to understand all this magic behind what is going on in this world.

 I think that is what I enjoy most.
 Unwrapping layers of complexity, trying to understand how this mysterious world works.
 Somehow that just makes me incredibly happy.
 There is a sense of childlike wonder, when I approach the world like this. *And it makes me smile every single time.*